 Roux at The Landau

-Helmed by a dream team of Albert Roux, his son Michel Jnr and protégé Chris King, Roux at The Landau is both traditional in decor and cuisine.
+Helmed by a dream team of the late Albert Roux's son Michel Jnr and protégé Chris King, Roux at The Landau is both traditional in decor and cuisine.
 With a slight gentleman’s club feel to it, with wood-panelled walls and leather seating, you can expect to find the likes of Dover sole or bitter chocolate millefeuille on the menu.
 If you want to splash out, try the tasting menu with wine pairing from £65, which showcases some of the best dishes on the menu.

 Sketch: The Gallery